 A while ago, I had the pleasure of doing a guest posting on the Frugal Dad website.
 I noticed that the article that ran just before mine was about Outsourcing – Frugal Dad nicely illustrated his own battle between convenience and cash with a task he finds particularly unpleasant because of allergies – lawn mowing.

 In the ensuing comments section, there was some interesting discussion on both sides, including some that expressed the attitude “Oh, I love outsourcing everything!
-My life is so clean and simple now, and it’s the best $500 a month I could ever spend!”.
-Even more recently there was some similar chitchat on our friend Mortgage Free By 30‘s site.
+My life is so clean and simple now, and it’s the best $500 a month I could ever spend!”
+And you’ll find similar chitchat on nearly every personal finance site.

-I threw a comment of my own into each of those streams at the time, but the topic seems to come up in real life so often, especially among financially struggling high-income people, that it is time to proclaim this blog’s Official Position on Outsourcing!
+I threw a comment of my own into that stream at the time, but the topic seems to come up in real life so often, especially among financially struggling high-income people, that it is time to proclaim this blog’s Official Position on Outsourcing.

 Mr. Money Mustache does not outsource ANYTHING*.
 He believes it is more fun to go through life as a producer rather than a consumer, and while the Monetary Implications of this are secondary to the Life Satisfaction Implications, the money part of it is still HUGE.